Elizabeth line: Previous service

-Upon opening, the line ran as three physically separate services: between Reading or Heathrow airport and London Paddington in the west; from Paddington via Liverpool Street to Abbey Wood in the centre; and between London Liverpool Street and Shenfield in the east.
+Upon opening, the line ran as three physically separate services: between Reading or Heathrow Airport and Paddington in the west; from Paddington via Liverpool Street to Abbey Wood in the centre; and between Liverpool Street and Shenfield in the east.
 To connect between services, a walk between the separate stations at Paddington or Liverpool Street was required.
+Operating hours were limited, as well as the service running Monday to Saturday only - allowing for further testing and software updates to take place.
+When through-running began in November 2022, there were two main service groups, overlapping through the core section: from Reading or Heathrow Airport to Abbey Wood; and from Paddington to Shenfield.

 Current service

-As of 6 November 2022, when through-running began, there are two main service groups, overlapping through the core section: from Reading or Heathrow Airport to Abbey Wood; and from Paddington to Shenfield.
-The off-peak weekday service is as follows:
+As of December 2024, the off-peak weekday service is as follows:

-Some early morning and late night services run into London Paddington main line terminus instead of going across central London.
-Likewise, some early, peak-direction, and late trains run between London Liverpool Street main line terminus and Gidea Park, bypassing Whitechapel.
+Some early morning and late night services run into Paddington mainline terminus instead of going through central London.
+Likewise, some early, peak-direction, and late trains run between Liverpool Street mainline terminus and Gidea Park, bypassing Whitechapel.